WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 -	DX FT8 Transceiver RF Board plugs into STM32F746 DISCO evaluation board to form the DX FT8 transceiver.

 -	DX FT8 Transceiver operates on 5 HF bands or 7 Bands depending on PCB type.
+Design files for both 5 band and 7 bands boards are posted in this github page.

-These bands are:
+-	These bands are:

 For 5 Bands Board: